hollowhouseinstitute/Hollow_House_Institute/README.md

 [![Hollow House Institute](https://img.shields.io/badge/Hollow_House-Institute-black)](https://github.com/hollowhouseinstitute)
 > Time turns behavior into infrastructure.
 > Behavior is the most honest data there is.
+## License

+This project is governed by a proprietary Hollow House Institute license.
+See LICENSE.md for details.
 ## Repository Role

 This repository is the canonical governance and coordination anchor for the